ZachAlba/305_Project/test/ABTEST.md

 User Story: 4

-Metric (from the HEART grid): Heart
+Metric (from the HEART grid): Happiness

 **Hypthesis:** Users will experience increased satisfaction with the music discovery and sharing experience if we introduce personalized playlists based on their listening preferences.